JonJagger/cyber-dojo/md/misc.md

 katas directory structure
 -------------------------
-The rails code does NOT use a database.
+The rails code does *not* use a database.
 Instead each practice session lives in a git-like directory structure based on its 10 character id.
 For example the session with id `82B583C347` lives at
 ```